open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
-- the getter invoked for each propagation key to get.
+- the instance of `Getter` invoked for each propagation key to get.

 Returns the non-null extracted value.

-### Getter
+#### Getter argument

+Getter is an argument in `Extract` that get value from given field

 `Getter` allows a `HttpTextFormat` to read propagated fields from a carrier.

 `Getter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
+One of the ways to implement it is `Getter` class with `Get` method as described below.

-#### Get
+##### Get

 Returns the first value of the given propagation key or returns null if the key doesn't exist.